mathiasverraes/15yearsddd/manuscript/alberto-brandolini/essay.md

 With a little facilitation magic, in a few hours we end up with a big behavioural model of the entire organization: something like the one in the picture below.

 ![The output of a Big Picture EventStorming, on a conference organization scenario](images/alberto-brandolini/Big_Picture_conference_scenario.jpg)

+There's plenty of outcomes from a Big Picture EventStorming, the most obvious is the collective learning that happens when the different perspective are merged in a flow of events that _has to be consistent_ in order to support storytelling.

 ### A subsection